“What you do here, works.”

 - We define a non-school group as bookings made on behalf of a formal or informal organisation where the number of attendees on the visit is 12 or more people (which includes carers, support workers etc).

 “The Calvert Trust is a fantastic facility for those with additional needs.
-It has truly inspired our young people and gave the confidence to achieve.”Check Availability
+It has truly inspired our young people and gave the confidence to achieve.”Use our price calculator to compare prices for group size and time of year

 Groups Information Pack